 Swimming, Cycling, Running & Yoga (mostly)

-Everyone starts a journey at the beginning and those “unrealistic” goals can be broken down.
-That very first walk turns into a slight jog, hitting your first 5km run and actually improving on those personal bests.
-Who knows that distance that seemed like pure fantasy like a half marathon or marathon can be possible.
-That first dip in a freezing pool and forgetting every time how quickly you warm up once you get started.
+Everyone starts their journey at the beginning and what may seem an “unrealistic” goal can be broken down into smaller triumphs.
+The very first walk you do slowly turns into a slight jog, hitting your first 5km run and starting to improve on those personal bests.
+Who knows the distance that once seemed like pure fantasy like a half marathon or marathon could actually be possible.
+The first dip in a freezing pool and forgetting every time how quickly you warm up once you get started.
 Taking part in your first wetsuit openwater swim and hoping you won’t drown.
 Getting your first road bike and being amazed at how light it was and thinking surely a strong wind is going to blow me over?
 This is exactly where I began and therefore in my eyes if I can try any one can – JUST TRI.

 A newer journey for me is becoming a qualified yoga teacher.
 I love the movements in yoga the playfulness, the time that you get for yourself and the way it compliments endurance sport.
-Yoga isn’t a sport it is most certainly a life choice.
-Personally I think you should do what makes you happy regardless of the sport or hobby.
-The possibilities are endless.
+Yoga isn’t a sport and to me it is a life choice as it incorporates so much more than just movement.

 Peace & Love preparedtotri x